 Make sure that you are using one of the recommended batteries to test with.
-Use a freshly-charged 1S/3.7V or 2S/7.4V LiPo battery, we do not recommend using a 9V battery... even for testing.
+Use a freshlycharged 1S/3.7V or 2S/7.4V LiPo battery.
+We do not recommend using a 9V battery... even for testing, they are designed for sustained "trickle" loads like a smoke detector, and don't work very well for higher-current loads.